horus20/motherminter-push/README.md

 ```

 #### 6. Send reply for complex type
-Store user reply to DB and activate wallet if need
+Store user reply to DB and activate wallet if needed

 ```
 POST /api/{wallet_uid}/reply